Thijmenvanbrenk/Thijmenvanbrenk.github.io/07-SQL.md

 gapminder %>% write_rds("data/gapminder.rds")
 ```

-Now we can insert these dataframes into SQL
+Now we can insert these dataframes into SQL.

 ```r